 CHAPTER THIRTY—CONDITIONS

 Richard sat with his elbow on one of the counters at Larkspur, staring into the shallow black abyss of his inactive laptop screen.
 Sesame had remained silent for two full days, and he hadn’t dared move the computer after the nasty chastisement he’d received from Sesame’s connector cable.
-He had touched it only one other time, to plug in the power cord—which he hoped Sesame took as a gesture of good will.
-No electrocution resulted.

-The morning after Heather’s disappearance, after Sesame’s hijacking of his laptop, he had called Sue, and then waited around for Sesame to come back.
+The morning after Heather’s disappearance, after Sesame’s hijacking of his laptop, he had called Su, and then waited around for Sesame to come back.
 When several hours had passed with no developments, Richard had braced himself and contacted James’ parents via the grudgingly provided emergency contact number on James’ employment paperwork.
 He hated to be the one to bring them more worry on top of Jonathan Siles’ battle with cancer, but they deserved to know their son was in some kind of trouble.

 “I couldn’t get a hold of him last night either,” Richard said.
 “The news about his dad’s cancer really affected him.
 I’m surprised he hasn’t contacted you since then.”